Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • steroid diabetes mellitus or manifestation of latent diabetes mellitus;

-• growth retardation and ossification processes in children (premature closure of the epiphyseal growth zones);
+• slower growth and ossification processes in children (premature closure of epiphyseal growth zones);

 • arrhythmias;